 Each year these include Harvest Bingo, Christmas Fair, Easter Bingo, Summer Fair.
 We are already discussing more ideas for the coming year.

-The school’s PTFA now has a Facebook page that is used successfully for communicating about upcoming events.
-Please search for ‘Hay on Wye School PTFA’ and request to join this closed group.
+The school’s PTFA has a Facebook page that is used successfully for communicating about upcoming events.
+Please search for ‘PTFhAy (Hay School PTFA)‘ and request to join this closed group.

-After School Club runs every night after school from 3.15pm until 5.45pm.
+Jumping Jacks After School Club runs every weekday from 3.15pm until 5.30pm.

-The booking form for these facilities is on the Jumping Jacks notice board in the school hall.
+The booking form for these facilities is on the Jumping Jacks notice board in the school’s entrance hall.

-For further information please speak to Mrs Jenny Howard.
+For further information please speak to Mrs Williams or Miss Seymour.

 Years 5 and 6 are invited to attend Watch Club – a club in partnership with the Wildlife Trust.